-The moral of these, and dozens of other stories is simple.
+The moral of these - and dozens of other stories: calculus, clipper sailboat, bicycles, motion pictures, MRI imaging, automobiles, duct tape ... - is simple.
 Most great inventions are cumulative and simultaneous; most great inventions could have been introduced simultaneously, or almost so, by many different inventors and companies, competing among them to improve the product and to sell it to consumers at a price as low as possible; most great inventions could have spread more rapidly and improved more quickly if the social productive capacity that simultaneous inventions generate had been usable; all of us, but a dozen undeserving monopolists, would have been better off.
 None of this has happened, and none of this is happening, because the system of intellectual monopoly blocks it.
-Intellectual monopoly has historically given and still gives all the rewards to a lucky and often undeserving person who manages, in one way or other to get the patent and grab the monopoly power.
+Intellectual monopoly has historically given and still gives all the rewards to a lucky and often undeserving person who manages, in one way or other, to get the patent and grab the monopoly power.
 As the stories we have told show, this is absolutely not necessary for great inventions to take place.
 It is damaging for society, as valuable productive capacity is literally destroyed and thrown away.
-Finally, if you forgive us, it is also awfully unfair.
+Finally, if you allow us, it is also awfully unfair.